alixizadi/SQL-Topics/sql.md

 <br/><br/>

 ## 65. SOUNDEX
-The SOUNDEX function delivers a character string comprising the description of char.
+The `SOUNDEX` function delivers a character string comprising the description of char.
 It allows users to match words that are spelled antagonistically, but sound similar in English.
-It does not support CLOB.
+It does not support `CLOB`.
 The following query is displaying its use:

 Example

-1
-2
-3
-4
-SELECT last_name, first_name
+>`SELECT last_name, first_name
 FROM hr.emp
 WHERE SOUNDEX(last_name)
-= SOUNDEX('SCOTTY');
+= SOUNDEX('SCOTTY');`

 <br/><br/>

 ## 66. TZ_OFFSET
-The TZ_OFFSET gives the time zone offset identical to the case based on the date the statement is given.
+The `TZ_OFFSET` gives the time zone offset identical to the case based on the date the statement is given.
 The following query is displaying its use:

 Example

-1
-SELECT TZ_OFFSET('US/Eastern') FROM DUAL;
+>`SELECT TZ_OFFSET('US/Eastern') FROM DUAL;`

 <br/><br/>

 ## 67. CARDINALITY
-CARDINALITY is utilized to obtain the number of components in a nested table.
+`CARDINALITY` is utilized to obtain the number of components in a nested table.
 It is supported in different versions.
 The following query is displaying its use:

 Example

-1
-2
-SELECT product_id, CARDINALITY(ad_mydocs_get)
+>`SELECT product_id, CARDINALITY(ad_mydocs_get)
-FROM my_media_table;
+FROM my_media_table;`

 <br/><br/>